If you were in charge, everything would be different, wouldn’t it?

 You think you’re right (you have some great ideas).
 And you’ll do anything to convince your boss to do what you think your church or organization needs to do.

-Which leads us to the big question.
+This leads us to the big question.

 How do you affect change when you’re NOT the senior leader?
 How do you lead change when you’re a staff member or simply a volunteer?